 What Holt will do next:

-- Forward the letter and photos to Holt Vietnam by electronic mail only.
+- Forward the letter and photos to KBF electronically only.

 - Request the search and notify you.

-- Upon receipt of the letter and photos via email, Holt Vietnam will attempt to locate current contact information for the birth parents.
+- Upon receipt of the letter and photos via email, KBF will attempt to locate current contact information for the birth parents.
 This information cannot be released to Holt International or the adoptee.

-- If Holt Vietnam is unable to locate the correct person, or the address on file is no longer valid, Holt Vietnam will notify us and the search will be closed.
+- If KBF is unable to locate the correct person, or the address on file is no longer valid, they will notify Holt International and the search will be closed.

 - A closed search does not mean that it cannot be re-opened at some point.
-The post adoption staff will discuss with you if or when to approach this again.
+The post adoption staff will discuss if or when to approach this again.

-- In the case of a married couple who relinquished their child, or an unwed woman who is currently living alone, they will attempt the initial contact by phone only if they feel it is safe to call.
+- In the case of a married couple who relinquished their child, or an unwed woman who is currently living alone, KBF will attempt the initial contact by phone, only if they feel it is safe to call.
 They must proceed very cautiously as this contact could endanger the birth parent’s current relationships with family or others.

-- Holt Vietnam will notify Holt should your birth family be found, or when the case is closed because they have received no response or have run out of resources.
+- KBF will notify Holt should birth family be found, or when the case is closed because they have received no response and have run out of resources.
 Holt will then notify you of the outcome.

-Please be aware that a search in Vietnam can be a very long, slow process depending on the amount of information regarding the birth parent, and the current work load of the dedicated Holt Vietnam staff.
+Please be aware that a search in the Philippines can be a very long, slow process depending on the amount of information regarding the birth parent, and the current work load of the dedicated KBF staff.
 Searches have been completed in as little as 6 months, or as along as 3-4 years.
 Your patience and understanding are greatly appreciated.